-We are fully committed in our duty to ensure that our students stay safe in the real world and whilst online.
+We are fully committed to our duty to ensure that our students stay safe in the real world and whilst online.

-If you have a safeguarding concern about any individual connected with Pewsey Vale School then please contact the school on 01672 565000 or email email@example.com
+If you have a safeguarding concern about any individual connected with Pewsey Vale School then please contact the school at 01672 565000 or email firstname.lastname@example.org

 Alongside our Child Protection and Safeguarding Policy, the following definitions and arrangements apply until further notice: